Listening to the unknown: a study group for psychotherapists

 - Are you finding that your clients are moving into territory that your original training did not prepare you for?

 - Are you sometimes at a loss as to how to think about what is happening in sessions?

 - Are you uncertain about how to engage with negative transference and regression?

 - Do you have doubts about your vocation as a therapist?

-You are invited to join this ongoing study group from September 2018.
-This is an opportunity to read psychoanalytic and jungian literature and to discuss clinical and vocational dilemmas.
+You are invited to join this on-going study group.
+This is an opportunity to read psychoanalytic and Jungian literature and to discuss clinical and vocational dilemmas.
 The group is a community of enquiry, we engage in critical reading of theoretical papers and books.
 We are sensitive to the clinical, historical and philosophical contexts of the theories we are seeking to understand.
-Through reading of theory and reflection on practice, we seek to activate our imaginations in order to look at our work in a new way.
+Through reading of theory and reflection on practise, we seek to activate our imaginations in order to look at our work in a new way.

 C.G.
 Jung wrote: "Very many theories are needed before we can get even a rough picture of the psyche’s complexity.
 It is therefore quite wrong when people accuse psychotherapists of being unable to reach agreement even on their own theories.
 Agreement could only spell one-sidedness and desiccation.
 One could as little catch the psyche in a theory as one could catch the world.
 Theories are not articles of faith, they are either instruments of knowledge and of therapy, or they are no good at all.
 (CW16, 198)"

-If you are interested in exploring the possibility of joining this group email David Henderson at email@example.com.
+If you are interested in exploring the possibility of joining this group please email David Henderson here.

 The group is led by David Henderson, PhD.
-He is a member of the Association of Independent Psychotherapists and the British Association for Psychoanalytic and Psychodynamic Supervision.
-He is a Senior Lecturer at the Centre for Psychoanalysis, Middlesex University.
+He is a member of the British Jungian Analytic Association, the British Psychoanalytic Council and the British Association for Psychoanalytic and Psychodynamic Supervision.
+He is a lecturer at the Department of Psychosocial and Psychoanalytic Studies, University of Essex.